What is the Marsden Hi Viz Shooting Head designed for?

 Does it come with welded loops?

 Yes, there are very tiny welded loops on each end of the line.
 As the line itself is fairly thin, the loops are much smaller and neater than you'll probably have seen on other fly lines.
 Some fly fishers often chop off the welded loops provided on other fly lines, but I don't think too many people would do that to these neat little Sunray ones.
 I don't think I've seen better loops on any fly line.
+(After a year or so of use, mine has eventually snapped.)

 What's it like to cast?